digicademy-chf/chf_container/README.rst

 - Add instructions to manage folder permissions if necessary
 - Fill in fileadmin TBD in two places in the documentation
-- Namenforschung and Corpus Vitrearum use cases (and forks) tested
+- Namenforschung and Corpus Vitrearum use cases (and clones) tested
 - Manticore search set up and "dev" tag removed from ``composer.json``

 In addition, the following features would be nice to have: